 Hydrographic surveys are used to ascertain and map the depth and features of the seabed.
 Whilst geophysical surveys quantify the physical properties of the seabed and sub-seabed geology.

-With a fleet of purpose-built vessels based at major port locations throughout the UK, our experienced survey personnel, together with 12 hydrographic surveyors within the ABP Group, undertake hydrographic and geophysical surveys for a variety of commercial projects.
+With a fleet of purpose-built vessels based at major port locations throughout the UK, we undertake both nearshore and offshore hydrographic and geophysical surveys for baseline, monitoring and inspection purposes.

 When we need to know and understand seabed and sub-seabed composition and conditions, we utilise a full spread of geophysical survey equipment in a single survey, including multibeam echosounders, side-scan sonars, sub-bottom profilers and magnetometers.

 Where traditional vessel-methods are not practical due to shallow water depths or restricted manoeuvrability, ABPmer offers bespoke survey solutions using USVs (unmanned surface vehicles).

 As well as conducting hydrographic and geophysical surveys, ABPmer offers a full processing, reporting and charting service tailored to client requirements.

 Seafloor mapping: Multibeam bathymetry provides high resolution full coverage seafloor mapping (water depth) data.
 By surveying a wide swath of seafloor beneath the vessel, large areas can be covered efficiently.
 As an alternative, single-beam bathymetry provides seafloor mapping data for a single profile beneath the vessel.